 You can have HS and still find love.
 The question I’m asked the most regarding HS is how to tell a potential partner about it.
 Addressing HS with your partner can be scary because you don’t know how they’ll react.
 But most people are willing to listen and learn.
 If your partner responds negatively, maybe they aren’t the person for you!
 You could also share this article with them during your conversation.

 When I started being vocal about my HS, two people from my small college messaged me to say they had it too.
 I thought I was alone in my HS, but I saw these people every single day!
-HS may affect up to 4 percent of the global population.
-For context, that’s a higher percentage than people who have naturally red hair!
+HS may affect up to 2 percent of the global population.
+For context, that’s about the same percentage of people who have naturally red hair!

 The first HS community I found was on Tumblr, but Facebook is bursting with HS groups too!
 These online communities are so comforting when you’re going through a rough time.
 You can choose to post about yourself or scroll through and read posts from other members.
 Sometimes, just knowing you’re not alone is enough.

 You can learn more about finding support by visiting the Hidradenitis Suppurativa Foundation and the International Association of Hidradenitis Suppurativa Network.

 Living with HS can be scary at first.
 But with proper treatment and a strong support system, you can live a full and happy life.
 You’re not alone.
 And the stigma surrounding HS will become less prominent if we continue to educate others and raise awareness about the condition.
 Hopefully, one day it will be as understood as acne and eczema.

 Maggie McGill is a creative introvert who produces fat and queer fashion and lifestyle content for their YouTube channel and blog.
 Maggie lives just outside of Washington, D.C.
 Maggie’s goal is to use their skills in video and storytelling to inspire, create change, and connect with their community.
 You can find Maggie on Twitter, Instagram, and Facebook.